raboud/HMSBackend/deploy/az/azurefunctions/readme.md

 You can edit the `azurefunctionsdeploy.parameters.parameters.json` file to set your values, but is not needed.
 The only parameter that can be set is:

-1. `SitesEshopfunctionsName` is a string that is used to create the Azure function app name.
+1. `SitesHMSfunctionsName` is a string that is used to create the Azure function app name.

 ## Deploy the template